-This page provides information on FoodShare benefits increasing from January through June, additional benefits for December for some FoodShare members, temporary food benefits for children who usually get free or reduced price schools meals, additional benefits for FoodShare members, ordering and paying for food online with QUEST or P-EBT cards, and temporary changes to FoodShare program rules.
+This page provides information on FoodShare benefits increasing from January through June, additional benefits for December for some FoodShare members, temporary food benefits for children who usually get free or reduced price schools meals for the 2019-2020 school year, ordering and paying for food online with QUEST or P-EBT cards, and temporary changes to FoodShare program rules.

 FoodShare benefits will increase from January through June

 If you are enrolled in FoodShare, you will get more money than usual put on your QUEST card each month starting in January and ending in June.
 You will get about 15% more than you usually get.
 You will get this extra money because of a law passed by the federal government in December to help people during the COVID-19 pandemic.

 You do not need to do anything to get this extra money.
 In January, the extra money was automatically put on your QUEST card on January 24.
 You were sent a letter the week of January 25 telling you how much extra money you got for January.
 For February through June, the extra money will automatically be put on your QUEST card each month on the day money is usually put on your QUEST card.
 As a reminder, this day is based on the eighth digit of your Social Security number.
 You were sent a different letter in February telling you how much money you will get each month.